AyushmanJena/ObsidianBackup/SPRING BOOT NOTES/SPRING BOOT notes for the boys.md

 ```

 ## Flow of the project
-User hits a endpoint :
+User hits an endpoint :
 with the home url user hits a controller endpoint : / which sends him to the index.html page.
 where based on which button he clicks another request is made to open another webpage e.g. login with /login, store with /store
 then is asked to login through email otp verification